zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-307_840.md

         - DAILY Imperative consecutive, controlled learning of French, German, Portuguese, Russian, Spanish, Greek, Italian
         - CHURN ONLY Arabic, Korean, Vietnamese only when the **CHURN STATE** is **ON** e.g. "排队张嘴"
       - Risk & Award: Maintenence level of Endorphin, Seretonin, Dopamine, and Oxytocin\(???\)
-      - Duration: 2.83 hours
+      - Duration: 2.7047 hours
+        - Favorable: 0.0104 hours saved
-      - NEXT Duration target: 2.8 hours ON NEXT DAY
+      - NEXT Duration target: 2.68 hours ON NEXT DAY
     - Control technique
+      - Asynchronous Blockage removal
       - Reduce time consumed by learning curve
       - Reduce time consumed by discipline
       - Use proportional cut on duration sub-parameters to scale down the time to be consumed if rigid schedule limit reached